isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ```
 You can override `gridComponents` to change the order of standard components.
 You can also omit standard components this way, although it more efficient to use the related "show" property if available (eg [ListGrid.showFilterEditor](#attr-listgridshowfiltereditor)).
 Note that this array must contain an entry for the `"body"` - listGrids with no body showing are unsupported.
-_Advanced note:_ The live components generated for each of these standard [ListGridComponent](../reference_2.md#type-listgridcomponent) types may differ across different listGrids.
+_Advanced note:_ The live components generated for each of these standard [ListGridComponent](../reference.md#type-listgridcomponent) types may differ across different listGrids.
 For example if this grid has any [frozen fields](ListGridField.md#attr-listgridfieldfrozen), the "body" entry will actually be created as an HLayout containing two GridRenderers (one for frozen fields, and one for unfrozen fields).
 This is really an implementation detail - the "body" entry in the gridComponents array simply specifies where the UI for the body should render within the ListGrid layout.

 By embedding a Canvas directly in this list you can add arbitrary additional components to the listGrid as members, and have them be displayed alongside the standard automatically generated parts of the ListGrid.
-You can also use a [AutoChildShortcut](../reference.md#type-autochildshortcut) to have an [AutoChild](../reference.md#type-autochild) be automatically generated and displayed.
-Note that this pattern requires that you explicitly set `show_AutoChildName_` to `true` for the grid.

 Note that having added controls to gridComponents, you can still call APIs directly on those controls to change their appearance, and you can also show() and hide() them if they should not be shown in some circumstances.